dapingQ/blog/_posts/2018-07-27-qc-roadmap.md

 comments: true
 ---

-The Divincenzo's criteria is a list of necessary request for constructing a quantum computer which is proposed by Professor David P.DiVincenzo in 2000.
+The Divincenzo's criteria is a list of necessary request for constructing a quantum computer, which is proposed by Professor David P.DiVincenzo in 2000[^protocol].
 During the last nearly two decades, various quantum candidates have being developed or put forward, meet the criteria more or less.
 <!-- more -->

 The DiVincenzo criteria consist of 5+2 conditions that an experimental setup must satisfy in order to successfully implement quantum algorithms.